kriswallsmith/assetic/README.md

 The core provides the following filters in the `Assetic\Filter` namespace:

  * `AutoprefixerFilter`: Parse and update vendor-specific properties using autoprefixer
+ * `CJSMinFilter`: minifies Javascript using the C jsmin binary
  * `CoffeeScriptFilter`: compiles CoffeeScript into Javascript
  * `CompassFilter`: Compass CSS authoring framework
  * `CssEmbedFilter`: embeds image data in your stylesheets